-All applications for degree programs must be submitted through our online application portal.
+Applications must be submitted through our online application portal. https://csu9501.force.com/OnlineApp/TX SiteLogin?startURL=%2FOnlineApp%2FTargetX Portal PB

-https://csu9501.force.com/OnlineApp/TX_SiteLogin?startURL=%2FOnlineApp%2F TargetX_Portal__PB

-No paper applications are accepted for degree seeking programs.
+No paper applications are accepted.
 A nonrefundable application fee of \$30.00 must be paid with the application.
-International applicants are encouraged to apply at least a month earlier than the deadlines for domestic applicants.
+Applications submitted without the admission fee will not be processed.